cadithealth/pyramid_describe/README.rst

     http://localhost:8080/describe/application.json
     http://localhost:8080/describe?format=json

-* ``{PREFIX}.filename`` : str, default: application
+* ``{PREFIX}.fullname`` : str, default: 'application'

-  Sets the filename base component.
-Typically, this is set to the application's name and should probably include the application version.
+  Sets the filename (excluding the extension) that the output will be served at using the DescribeController.
+The extension provided by the request will determine which format to serve, and must be listed in the `formats` option.
+If the format is not listed, a 404 is returned.
+Typically, this is set to the application's name and might also include the application version.

-* ``{PREFIX}.redirect`` : str, default: null
+* ``{PREFIX}.basename`` : str, default: null

-  Similar to the `filename` option, this option sets a filename base component that will redirect (with a 302) to the current `filename`.
+  Similar to the `fullname` option, this option sets a filename base component that will either redirect to the current `fullname` or actually serve the content based on the `base-redirect` option.
 This allows there to be a persistent known location that can be used if the `filename` option is dynamic or changes with revisions.

+* ``{PREFIX}.index-redirect`` : { bool, int, str }, default: true

+  Controls what happens when a request comes to the index location of the DescribeController, i.e. the value of the `attach` option.
+  The following values are accepted:

+  falsy

+    Responds with the actual content using the default format.

+  truthy

+    Redirects with a 302 to the `basename` if set, otherwise to the `fullname`, using the default format's extension.

+  int

+    Same as if truthy, but uses the specified response code (e.g.
+    301 instead of 302).

+  str

+    Responds with a redirect using the specified string as the ``Location`` header.
+By default, issues a 302 unless the string is prefixed with the code and a space, e.g. ``301 /path/to/filename``.
+If the location is not absolute, it will be evaluated relative to the current URL.

+* ``{PREFIX}.base-redirect`` : { bool, int, str }, default: true

+  If `basename` is set, then this controls how the response is handled -- see the `index-redirect` option for accepted values, with the adjustment that the default redirect location is the `fullname`.

 * ``{PREFIX}.inspect`` : str, default: /